ruth-mapr/drill/_docs/040-vagrant-setup.md

 * Virtualbox
 * Vagrant

+### Starting the Cluster
-To start the cluster run following:
+To start the cluster, run following:

 ```
 vagrant up
 ```

-At this point the VM will have a single node mesos cluster running.
+At this point, the VM has a single node mesos cluster running.

-To ssh in the cluster run following:
+To ssh into the cluster, run following:

 ```
 vagrant ssh